neurodebian/neurodebian/sphinx/index.rst

  Welcome to the Debian Neuroscience Repository
 ***********************************************

 This repository provides mostly neuroscience-related packages to be used on Debian systems (or Debian-derivatives like Ubuntu).
-It contains both unofficial or prospective packages which are not available from the main Debian archive, as well backported or simply rebuilt packages also available elsewhere.
+It contains both unofficial or prospective packages which are not (yet) available from the main Debian archive, as well backported or simply rebuilt packages also available elsewhere.
+Please see the :ref:`faq` for more information about the goals of this project.

 This service is provided "as is".
 There is no guarantee that a package works as expected, so use them at your own risk.
 They might kill your